Exchangeable deep neural networks for set-to-set matching and learning: Conclusion

 \section{Conclusion}

-In this paper, we investigated a set-to-set matching problem.
-We proposed a novel architecture including 1) the cross-set transformation and 2) the cross-similarity function, along with the training framework for a large amount of set-data.
+In this study, we investigated the heterogeneous set-to-set matching problem.
+We proposed a novel architecture comprising the (1) cross-set feature transformation (CSeFT) module and (2) cross-similarity (CS) function, in addition to a loss function and set-data augmentation for performing set-to-set matching.

-We showed that our architecture preserves the two types of exchangeability for a pair of sets and the items within them (Proposition~\ref{proposition:objective}), that should be satisfied for the set-to-set matching procedure.
+We showed that our architecture preserves the two types of exchangeability for a pair of sets and also the items within them, thereby satisfying the requirements of set-to-set matching procedure.

-We demonstrated that our models performed well compared with the baseline, which was taken as a Set Transformer-based model, in experiments involving fashion set recommendation and group re-identification.
-These results support the claim that the feature representation extracted with interactions between the set members of the two sets improves accuracy and robustness for the two set matching procedure.
+We demonstrated that our models performed well compared with the state-of-the-art methods and baselines in the fashion set matching and group re-id experiments.
+Furthermore, we validated our proposed architecture through the ablation study.
+These results support the claim that the exchangeability and the feature representations extracted with interactions between the two sets improve the accuracy and robustness of the heterogeneous set-to-set matching.